-If you visit Canada from the U.S. or any other country, you will have to consider what to do as far as using your cell phone goes while you're away.
-Undoubtedly, your priority is to avoid getting a massive bill.
+If you visit Canada from the U.S. or any other country, you will have to consider how to use your cell phone while you're traveling without racking up a massive bill.
 You can avoid unexpected high cell phone bills by doing things like paying a flat rate per day for a certain amount of texting and phone calls.
-Canada has no caps on roaming fees so take care.
+Canada has no caps on roaming fees so take care and plan ahead.

-But possibly the most important piece of advice that will prevent hefty roaming charges is to go into settings on your phone and turn your data off before you arrive.
+But possibly the most important piece of advice that will prevent hefty roaming charges is to go into "Settings" on your phone and turn your data off before you arrive.
 In your settings is a cellular data icon that you must turn off so that your phone does not access a network provider outside of your local one.
 Turning cellular data off automatically turns data roaming off as well.

-When you touch down on Canada soil, if you haven't properly adjusted your data settings, your phone will immediately tap into and use a Canadian cell phone signal (you'll know you're connected when you see the name of a Canadian carrier, such as "Bell" or "Rogers," at the top of your phone screen).
+When you arrive on Canadian soil, if you haven't properly adjusted your data settings, your phone will immediately tap into and use a Canadian cell phone signal (you'll know you're connected when you see the name of a Canadian carrier, such as "Bell" or "Rogers," at the top of your phone screen).
 If you use one of these networks and it is not your own, you are "roaming," which is expensive, in some cases even causing the user to incur thousands of dollars in charges.

 These charges that you rack up in Canada using a Canadian cell phone network provider will be transferred to your home cell phone bill.
-So don't think you can just leave the bill behind you in Canada - it follows you home.
+So don't think you can just leave the bill behind you in Canada; it follows you home.